 Despite the Common Travel Area, movement of goods across the border was not unfettered and customs points were established.
 Initially, the checkpoints were only intended to regulate the movement of certain goods.
 However, the Anglo-Irish Trade War of the 1930s saw the introduction of tariffs on agricultural products and eventually coal and steel.

 Both governments enacted policies that were damaging to their border communities.
 Smuggling and black market trading picked up, exacerbated by World War II, in which Ireland remained neutral.

 The trade war ended in 1936 but there were still customs checks even after both nations joined the European Economic Community (at the same time in 1973).
 They only ended with the opening of the European Single Market in January 1993.

-Given that Britain appears set to leave the EU Customs Union and Single Market at some future point, the issue of customs checks looks likely to be revisited once again.
+Given that Britain appears set to leave the EU Customs Union and Single Market at some future point, the reintroduction of customs checks has become a possibility, albeit one with few supporters.